SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     :related: `SECoP Issue 49: Precision of Floating Point Values`_

 ``fmtstr``
-    optional string as a hint on how to format numeric parameters for the user. default value: "%.6g"
+    string as a hint on how to format numeric parameters for the user. default value: "%.6g"

     The string must obey the following syntax: